nacho692/pa-dlna-chromecast/docs/source/usage.rst

 an HTTP server, if not already running, that listens on TCP port 8080 (the default) at the local IP address of the network that has been used to discover the DLNA device.
-This HTTP server only accepts connection requests from the IP addresses of DLNA devices that have been learnt or are known by pa-dlna.
+This HTTP server only accepts connection requests from the IP addresses of DLNA devices that have been learnt by pa-dlna or are known to pa-dlna.
 The HTTP session is used to forward the Pulseaudio stream.

 Ports that must be enabled on a network interface by a firewall: